Security Findings Page

 • Preferred First Seen - An aggregated date field that shows the earliest date that a Security Finding was seen on the asset.
 Generally, the date represents the first time this vulnerability was fetched, unless there is a date when it was first seen by an adapter.

 • Preferred Last Seen - An aggregated date field that shows the latest date that a Security Finding was seen on the asset.
-The value of this field depends on the vulnerability's state - Open or Closed.
+The value of this field depends on whether the Security Finding is Open or Closed.

 • For a Closed vulnerability, the Preferred Last Seen date is either the remediation time reported by the adapter, or, if no remediation time is reported, the last time it was fetched as an Open vulnerability.